nihpo/SynthHealthData/README.md

 # NIHPO's Synthetic Health Data Platform

+## Update 25 May 2021
+The source code, and a docwnloadable Docker image will be available on Monday 01 June 2021.
+Please comem back then.

 Lifesciences companies need access to unencumbered health data to accelerate their development, testing, and validation processes.
 Realistic, scientifically-valid yet synthetic health data can help shrink the regulatory approval timeline.

 NIHPO’s Synthetic Health Data Platform helps *all staff roles* at *life sciences companies* to *reduce the time* it takes to